-It’s day 18, and my 24 day Christmas blogging marathon is winding down.
-If you like shrimp and spicy foods, this recipe is for you!
-Quick and easy to prepare, it’s the perfect marriage of shrimp and spices.
-Our good friends, Karen, and Fred usually serve this appetizer at their annual holiday party.
+Our good friends, Karen, and Fred always serve this delicious appetizer at their annual holiday party.
 They also usually serve it every time we come to their house because they know we love it so much!
-Of course like many great cooks, Fred doesn’t have an exact recipe.
+Of course, like many great cooks, Fred doesn’t have an exact recipe.
 He just smiles and says he usually just adds a little of this and a dash of that.
 But I have watched him and made this over a dozen times now and think I’m as close as I can get to his wonderful shrimp.
 The only downfall if there is one, is this is not a dish you can make ahead of time.
 It’s best if it is cooked and served immediately.
-Of course, you can have everything prepped and ready and it really only takes a few minutes to actually cook.
+Of course, you can have everything prepped and ready, and it only takes a few minutes to cook.

 The ingredients list is short: peeled and deveined shrimp, all-purpose flour, salt, pepper, garlic powder, olive oil and Frank’s Buffalo Sauce.
 It’s up to you whether you want to remove the shrimp tails or not.
 I generally do.

-To begin, heat about 3 Tbsp of olive oil in a large skillet over medium high heat.
+To make these delicious shrimp, gather your ingredients, heat about 3 Tbsp of olive oil in a large skillet over medium high heat.

 Add the shrimp to your pan in a single layer.
 Depending on the size of shrimp you use, you should be able to saute about 12-18 large shrimp at the same time, which coincidently is the perfect serving size for this appetizer.

-When your shrimp are done, remove from the heat and add about 1/4 cup of Frank’s Buffalo Sauce to the pan.
+When your shrimp are done, remove from the heat and add about 2 tablespoons of Frank’s Buffalo Sauce to the pan.
 Stir, and make sure all of your shrimp are coated with the sauce.
-If you don’t like your shrimp really spicy, only add about 1/8 cup of sauce and stir until they are only partially coated.
+If you don’t like your shrimp really spicy, only add about 1 tablespoon of sauce and stir until they are only partially coated.